mibur1/comet/src/comet/resources/atlas/README.md

 ## Available methods

- - np.mean: Average over all vertices/voxels within the parcel
+Currently only np.mean is available to average over all vertices/voxels within the parcel